May 26, 2021

 What is a software product?

-Software products are a type of digital product that constitute an inextricable part of the fabric of modern life.
+Software products have become an inextricable part of the fabric of modern life.
 Without them, business would grind to a halt, and leisure time would look radically different.
 The majority of people interact with software products every day, multiple times a day, but would probably have a tough time defining what a software product actually is.

-Scott Varho, Senior Vice President of Product Development at 3Pillar Global, offers this jumping-off point: “[A software product is] any product, service, or supplement that relies on software as a component of its value proposition.”
-And part of that value proposition is the fact that a software product is (or should be) designed to solve a real problem for real users.
+Scott Varho, Senior Vice President of Product Development at 3Pillar Global, offers this jumping-off point: “[A software product is] any product, service, or supplement that relies on software as a component of its core value proposition.”
+And part of that value proposition is that a software product is (or should be) designed to solve a real problem for real people or enterprises.

 Software can be an invisible part of an experience, such as the backend software powering a platform like Netflix, or it may be more apparent, such as when you’re editing photos in Adobe Photoshop or dialing in to a Zoom call.
 But whatever the nature of the interaction, the most important thing about any software product is that it unlocks some kind of value for the user, which, in turn, will provide value to the company that owns that product.